 The cost of the 8 session Camps are: $245

-Students must have at least one school year of band experience
+• Band Camp for students with at least one year of experience

 “My daughter always wanted to learn how to improvise and take solos but never had the opportunity before now.
 She didn’t feel forced into having to take solos but wanted to because of the unique way you taught them using Mr. Allards Jazz Vocabulary Method.
 The small combos were a great opportunity that they don’t usually get at school.
 Thank you for inspiring her.”
 Jim Salsman